mlbelobraydi/TXRRC_data_harvest/README.md

 TXRRC_data_harvest is a set of tools for downloading and organizing oil and gas well data from the [Texas Railroad Commission](https://www.rrc.texas.gov).

 This project is currently in an alpha development stage.
-It is definitely a work in progress and will take a bit to get fully organized and usable, so bear please bear with us.
+It is definitely a work in progress and will take a bit to get fully organized and usable, so please bear with us.

 ## Contributing